twistedturtle/blender-scripting-toolbox/README.md

 When running the script manually, you need to use the custom Run Script operator or the features won't work.

+The script will only be run if at least one of these criteria are met:

+1. One of the first 30 lines starts with an import statement, eg `import math`, `from mathutils import Matrix`, etc
+2. If external, the filename ends in `.py`.

 ### Install

 Download the .zip file from the `Code` button above.
 Use the Install button in Blender's addon preferences.